-The amounts in this column reflect the aggregate grant-date fair value of time-based stock awards and performance-based stock awards granted during the respective fiscal years and were computed in accordance with FASB ASC Topic 718.
+The amounts in this column reflect the aggregate grant-date fair value of time-based stock awards and performance-based stock awards granted during the respective fiscal years and were computed in accordance with

+FASB ASC Topic 718.
 The amounts do not reflect whether the recipient has actually realized a financial gain from such awards (such as a lapse in the restrictions on a stock award).
 The fair value per share of the time-based stock awards and performance-based stock awards were determined based on the closing price of the underlying common stock on the date of grant, adjusted for the present value of expected dividends over the applicable performance period for performance-based stock awards.
-For additional information about the assumptions used in these calculations, see Note E, "Stock-Based Compensation Plans," to our audited consolidated financial statements for the fiscal year ended May 31, 2023 included in our Form 10-K for such fiscal year.
+For additional information about the assumptions used in these calculations for fiscal 2024, see Note F, "Stock-Based Compensation Plans," to our audited consolidated financial statements for fiscal 2024, included in our Form 10-K.